vadimbelyaev/ImagesCache/README.md

 # ImagesCache
-Example IOS project illustrating how to use UICollectionView with a cache of resized images
+Example iOS project illustrating how to use UICollectionView with a cache of resized images.

+All images in the asset catalog are from [Unsplash](https://unsplash.com).